Waknis/sentiment_tool/README.md

    nltk.download('punkt_tab')
    ```

+## Dataset

+This project uses the Amazon Fine Food Reviews dataset.
+To download the dataset:

+1. Go to the Kaggle dataset page: https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews
+2. If you don't have a Kaggle account, you'll need to create one (it's free).
+3. Click the "Download" button on the dataset page.
+4. Once downloaded, extract the ZIP file.
+5. Locate the file named "Reviews.csv" in the extracted folder.
+6. Move "Reviews.csv" to the same directory as the sentiment analysis script.

 ## Usage

-1. Prepare your dataset:
-   - The script expects a CSV file named 'Reviews.csv' in the same directory.
-   - The CSV should have at least two columns: 'Text' (containing the review text) and 'Score' (containing the numerical rating).
+1. Ensure you've downloaded and placed the "Reviews.csv" file in the project directory as described in the Dataset section.

 2. Run the script:
    ```